Giving is the financial lifeblood of most churches, making up over 50% of the total income of all the churches in the diocese, but why do people give?

-Faith – A regular giving campaign can be a great opportunity to explore giving as a faithful commitment to God (discipleship), or a response to God’s grace (thanksgiving), or an opportunity to resource the growth of the church (evangelism).
+Asking for giving can be a great opportunity to explore giving as a faithful commitment to God (discipleship), or a response to God’s grace (thanksgiving), or an opportunity to resource the growth of the church (evangelism).
 Ask yourself: what motivates your faith as a church community and what does financial giving mean to how you are able to practice that?
+A conversation about financial giving can also give you an evangelistic opportunity to communicate to those outside the church that the blessings you bring to the local community flow from your faith in Christ Jesus.

-Hope – Parish churches are often the most active sources of community and charity in their local area.
-Ask yourself: how do you want to be able to bring hope to your congregation and/or your local community?
-Whatever the answer, it will be unique to your church and therefore a unique way for your congregation to both support, and be a part of, bringing that hope.
+Parish churches are often the most active sources of community and charity in their local area.
+Ask yourself: how do you want to be able to generate and embody hope within your congregation and your local community?
+Whatever the answer, it will be unique to your church and therefore a unique way for your potential givers both to support, and be a part of, bringing that hope.

-Love – a response to faith and a source of hope, regular giving can be an outpouring of love.
-Ask yourself: how can we help our congregation to express and respond to God’s love?
-Financial giving won’t be the only answer to this question but it is an important answer.
-Through financial giving your congregation supports and grows your mission – it is a tangible expression of love for the future of your church.
-So when we talk about regular giving we are, above all else, asking our congregation to respond to, and in, love.
+A response to faith and a source of hope, giving can be an outpouring of love straight from the heart.
+Ask yourself: how can we help our congregation to express and respond to God's love?
+Financial giving won't be the only answer to this question but it is an important answer.
+Through financial giving your congregation supports and grows your mission - it is a tangible expression of love for the future of your church.
+So when we talk about giving we are, above all else, asking our congregation to respond to, and in, love.